tfabris/BlueGigaEmpeg/README.txt

 ------------------------------------------------------------------------------
 Connect external hardware connections
 ------------------------------------------------------------------------------
-RS-232 serial port from the empeg Car player docking sled, connect to the serial port on the BlueGigaEmpeg module.
+Do not connect the BlueGigaEmpeg module to the empeg car's tuner connector unless the I2S wiring modification, described elsewhere in this document, has been completed.

-Tuner module connector from the empeg Car player docking sled, connect to the tuner connector on the BlueGigaEmpeg module.
+If the I2S wiring modification has been completed, connect the tuner module connector from the empeg Car player docking sled to the tuner connector on the BlueGigaEmpeg module.
 This plug carries 12v power to the BlueGigaEmpeg module and also carries I2S audio data.

+Connect the RS-232 serial port from the empeg Car player docking sled to the serial port on the BlueGigaEmpeg module.

 Power the empeg using 12 volts DC through its car docking sled.
-During bench testing in the house, you can connect the empeg's 12v AC adapter power supply to the empeg.
+Alternatively, during bench testing in the house, you can connect the empeg's 12v AC adapter power supply to the empeg's AC adapter input.
 The BlueGigaEmpeg module will get its power from the empeg's tuner module connector, and it should work equally well with either sled power or AC adapter power.

-Arduino USB connector on BlueGigaEmpeg module - Normally disconnected.
-Only used for uploading the latest Arduino code to the BlueGigaEmpeg module, or for monitoring the serial output and/or debugging the connection.
-Use a standard USB cable connected from a computer to the Arduino USB port if you need to do this.
+The USB connector on the Arduino, which is accessible from the outside of the BlueGigaEmpeg module enclosure, is normally left disconnected.
+It is only used for debugging and for uploading the latest Arduino code to the BlueGigaEmpeg module.

-Notes:

-Power to Arduino: For debugging mode, the USB cable from the computer can power the Arduino and the Bluetooth board.
-When connected to the empeg, power comes from the tuner connector.
-Both can be connected at the same time, though I do not recommend leaving them connected that way for long periods of time.

-Startup order: If using the USB cable for debugging mode, the order of connecting the cables and applying power are important.
 See the section titled "Debug Bluetooth Connection if needed" for more details.

 Arduino power connector: The Arduino has a 5.5mm barrel plug connector for power.
-Do not try to use direct 12v from the car to power this plug.
-The Arduino can't actually handle direct 12v power from the car, despite what its specs might say.
-Car 12v power can briefly fluctuate much higher than 12v, and also there is a lot of heat generated by the Arduino when you apply that much voltage to its regulators.
-Instead, apply 12v power to the empeg and let the empeg supply 12 volts to the BlueGigaEmpeg module through the tuner connector, which will go into a voltage regulator located on the BlueGigaEmpeg module.
+Do not use this connector.
+Power the BlueGigaEmpeg module only from the tuner plug via the empeg itself.

 ------------------------------------------------------------------------------